 ANZ's key tools to measure and manage traded market risk on a daily basis are VaR estimates, sensitivities measures and stress tests.
-VaR is calculated using a historical simulation with a 500 day observation period.
-Traded VaR is calculated at 97.5% confidence interval, one-day holding period for trading activities for internal purposes and 99% confidence interval, ten-day holding period for the calculation of regulatory capital.
-All material market risk factors and all trading portfolios are captured within the VaR model, with the exception of interest rate risk - specific risk and electricity trading, for which capital is calculated using the Standardised approach described in Table 10(b).
+VaR is calculated using a historical simulation with a 500 day observation period for standard VaR, and a one-year stressed period for stressed VaR.
+Traded VaR is calculated at a 99% confidence level for one and ten-day holding periods for standard VaR, and a ten-day holding period for stressed VaR.
+All material market risk factors and all trading portfolios are captured within the VaR model, with the exception of interest rate risk, equity specific risk and electricity trading, for which capital is calculated using the Standardised approach described in Table 10(b).